-“We’re born in diapers and we die in diapers,” infamous words from my cowboy grandpa Rusty as my mom, aunt, grandma and I hovered over his deathbed.
+“We’re born in diapers and we die in diapers.”
+This is what my grandpa Rusty told my mom, aunt, grandma and me as we hovered over his deathbed.

 “You four look like a buncha buzzards waitin’ to finish me off,” he barked.
 Then, more tenderly, “Come here, Ellen.”

 My grandma climbed into bed with him.
 The 250 lb. former cattle hand, whittled down to 150 by cancer, spooned her like they were teenagers.

 His nose burrowed in her thick, coarse, short white hair, his arm pulling her close.
 I’ll never forget that tableau.
 Man and wife.
 Grandpa Rusty still a man, even if he was wearing a diaper and will be gone in three days.